Abul Hassan Mahmood Ali: Political career

 After retiring from active diplomatic service, in April 2001, Ali entered politics, joining the Bangladesh Awami League.
-He served as a member of the Awami League Central Election Committee and was appointed a member of the Central Advisory Council of the Awami League (December 2002).
+He served as a member of the Awami League Central Election Committee and was appointed a member of the Central Advisory Council of the party (December 2002).
 He was subsequently appointed co-chairman of the Awami League Subcommittee on International Affairs.

 In December 2008, Ali was elected to parliament as an Awami League candidate, representing a rural constituency in Dinajpur, in northern Bangladesh.
 He was elected Chairman of the Parliamentary Standing Committee on the Ministry of Foreign Affairs.
 He received Government appointments to serve on various other important committees.
 He was appointed to the Cabinet on 13 September 2012 and assumed charge of the newly created Ministry of Disaster Management and Relief, as Minister, on 16 September 2012.
 Ali was appointed Minister for Foreign Affairs in the government formed on 21 November 2013.
 He was re-appointed on 26 February 2014, following his re-election in the parliamentary elections of January 2014.